Jahan Rezakhanlou reveals the wonders of polishing in Japan, Uzbekistan and India.

 Students gather mud themselves, slowly roll it into a ball while wetting it, and finally slowly apply layers of fine, dry mud over the surface, in effect “polishing” the mud with their fingers.
 The end product isn’t put in a kiln or any other contraption, but simply left out to dry on its own, eventually becoming the shiny orb we know as Hikari Dorodango.
 This process provides a lesson that with enough hard work, patience and attention to detail, something coming from the humblest of origins, even the dirty mud beneath our feet, can be turned into something beautiful and otherworldly.

 The process and technique, rather than the end result, illuminates us.
 The superficial shine tells a deeper story: as the proverb has it, “a gem cannot be polished without friction.”
 In the present day, one may think of polishing as simply being akin to a finishing touch: to transform something from a raw form into one that is suitable for admiration and consumption.
-With powerful modern technology available to polish a wide range of items from gemstones to furniture, our ability to polish something has become more and more simple, even something automated and purely mechanical that has become distanced from humanity.
+With powerful modern technology available to polish a wide range of items from gemstones to furniture, our ability to polish something has become more and more rudimentary.
+It is a process that is becoming distanced from humanity.

 Samarqand paper polishing